 Colombo LRT Latest Updates

-100% of the Feasibility Study has been completed.
+100% of the Feasibility Study and Consultant Selection have been completed.
 Detailed Design, Land Acquisition, Resettlement, Environmental Consideration, and Utility Diversion is in progress.
-Construction is yet to begin.
+Preliminary construction commenced in August 2019.
+The Colombo Light Rail is also set to be the first woman-friendly public transport system in Sri Lanka.

 Further Expansion of Colombo Light Rail